 Our focus on equilibrium strategy profiles is in contrast with much of the literature in repeated games with private monitoring.
-For the repeated prisoners' dilemma with almost-perfect private monitoring, folk theorems have been proved using both equilibria with a coordination interpretation (for example, Sekiguchi (1997), which we discuss in Example 1, and Bhaskar and Obara (2002)) and those that are "belief-free" (for example, Piccione (2002), Ely and Välimäki (2002), and Matsushima (2004)).
+For the repeated prisoners' dilemma with almostperfect private monitoring, folk theorems have been proved using both equilibria with a coordination interpretation (for example, Sekiguchi (1997), which we discuss in Example 1, and Bhaskar and Obara (2002)) and those that are "belief-free" (for example, Piccione (2002), Ely and Välimäki (2002), and Matsushima (2004)).
 Loosely, belief-free equilibria are constructed so that after relevant histories, players are indifferent between different choices.
 In games with finite signal spaces, this requires a significant amount of randomization (randomization is not required with a continuum of signals, but only because behavior can be purified using signals).
-Not only is the generality of this approach unclear (Ely, Hörner, and Olszewski (2003)), the equilibria do not have a clean coordination interpretation.
-For example, the profiles in Ely and Välimäki (2002)
+Not only is the generality of this approach unclear (Ely, Hörner, and Olszewski (2005)), these equilibria do not have a clean coordination interpretation due to the extent of player indifferences.